 CREDIT FOR COMPLETION OF G.E.D.T.
-OR C.L.E.P.: When approved by the Division Chairman, up to 27 hours of credit may be allowed for completion of the GED test at or above the 50th percentile level or up to 36 hours of credit may be allowed for completion of the C.L.E.P. at or above the 50th percentile college sophomore level.
-No credit is allowed for freshmen English composition.
+OR C.L.E.P.: When approved by the Division Chairman, up to 30 hours of credit may be allowed for completion of the G.E.D. test at or above the standards recommended by the American Council on Education at the college sophomore level.
+Up to 40 hours of credit may be allowed for completion of the C.L.E.P. at or above the standards recommended by the American Council on Education at the college sophomore level.
+No credit is allowed for freshman English composition.